-1.0 Introduction
+1. Introduction

-Output of the Nigerian economy comes from six main sectors namely; agriculture, manufacturing, mining and quarrying, real estate and construction, wholesale and retail trade (general commerce) and service sectors.
-These six sectors interact with one another using the stock of capital and other factors of production within the economy to produce the desired goods and services.
-In the process of production in these sectors, capital plays a key role.
-It enables the producers to procure the necessary inputs of production and thereby helps expand production capacities.
-Therefore, availability or non-availability of capital determines, to a greater extent, the growth process in the various sectors and hence the economy as a whole.
+The Nigerian economy comprises six main sectors which relate with one another using the stock of capital and other factors of production within the economy to produce the desired output of goods and services.
+Capital is important in the process of production in these sectors as it helps the producers to procure the necessary inputs of production and thereby helps in the expansion of production capacities.
+Therefore, availability or non-availability of capital explains, to a greater extent, the growth process in the various sectors and hence the economy as a whole.

-Due to abject poverty, low savings capacity and consequent low capital formation, producers in developing countries like Nigeria are unable to finance their activities and therefore have to depend on external sources of funding.
-According to Uma (2001), availability of external funding, especially access to long-term credit influences firms' investments level in any economy, since credit is viewed as a productive input and policy makers believe that it is possible to promote specific economic activities by delivering pre-determined amounts of loans to producers.
+Owing to abject poverty, low savings capacity and consequent low capital formation, entrepreneurs in developing countries such as Nigeria are unable to finance their production activities and as such have to depend on external sources of funding.
+According to Uma (2001), availability of external funding, especially access to long-term credit influences firms' investments level in any economy.
+Policy makers believe that credit is a productive input and therefore, it is possible to promote specific economic activities by delivering specific amounts of loans to producers.
 Hence, bank lending has become an essential feature in output growth process in Nigeria.
 Availability of bank credit enables producers to harness innovations by bringing about new combinations of productive resources and employing hitherto unemployed resources.

-At the heart of Nigeria's economy is a banking system that has been in existence prior to her independence in October 1960.
-Nwankwo (1975) observes that formal banking began in Nigeria in 1892 with the establishment of the African Banking Corporation (ABC) in Lagos.
-From Nigeria's colonial era to present day, the banking sector has witnessed vast transformations in character, structure and organization with the primary aim of promoting a more efficient allocation of funds and ensuring that financial intermediation occurs as efficiently as possible thereby enhancing funds mobilization and accessibility, which are required for output growth.
+The Nigerian banking system has been in existence prior to her independence in October 1960 and has played crucial role in the economic development of the country.
+Organized banking began in Nigeria in 1892 with the establishment of the African Banking Corporation (ABC) in Lagos.
+From Nigeria's colonial era to present day, the banking sector has witnessed vast changes in character, structure and organization with the primary aim of promoting a more efficient allocation of funds and ensuring that financial intermediation occurs as efficiently as possible thereby enhancing funds mobilization and accessibility, which are necessary ingredients for output growth.

-The importance of bank lending in generating output growth within an economy has been widely discussed in the literature.
+Economic literature contains discussions by several authors on the importance of bank lending in generating output growth within an economy.
 Early economists such as Schumpeter (1934), McKinnon (1973) and Shaw (1973) identified banks' role in facilitating technological innovation through their intermediation role.
-This role according to them is performed through the process of channeling funds in the form of credit or loan for investment to those economic agents who need them and can put them into the most productive use.
+This role according to them is performed through the process of channeling funds in the form of credit or loan for investment to those deficit spending units put them into the most productive use.
 Thus, lending which is defined in this context, as the link through which resources are transferred for capital formation, facilitates investment which leads to output growth.
-Several scholars thereafter, such as Fry (1988), King & Levine (1993), Levine (2004) and De Serres, Kobayakawa, Slok & Vartia (2006), have supported the above postulation about the significance of bank lending to output growth in an economy.
+Several scholars thereafter, such as Fry (1988), King & Levine (1993), Levine (2004) and De Serres, Kobayakawa, Slok & Vartia (2006), have supported the above assertion about the importance of bank lending in output growth process of any economy.

-It is worthwhile to note that most of the studies on the role of bank lending in output growth were conducted in the developed economies.
+Although there exit many studies on the role of bank lending in output growth, it is important to note here that most of these studies were conducted in the developed economies.
 Limited studies exist in the developing/ emerging economies (especially in Nigeria), thereby creating a huge knowledge gap.
 To our knowledge, earlier studies on the role of bank lending in output growth in Nigeria were carried out by Haruna, Yahya & Nasiru (2013), Oluitan (2007), and Josephine (2009).
-But the lack of clarity about the effect of different sector level bank credit on output growth of the various sectors of a developing economy like Nigeria is the motivating factor for this study.
+However, there is still unclearness about the effect of different sector level bank credit on output growth of the various sectors of a developing economy like Nigeria.